-Ron’s mum was worried about Harry, who spent all of his time wandering from place to place, never settling anywhere, nor making any plans, but Ron thought that this was exactly what Harry needed.
+Ron’s mum was worried about Harry, who spent all of his time wandering from place to place, never settling anywhere, nor making any plans.
+Ron, however, thought that this was exactly what Harry needed.
 As the summer progressed, Harry turned up at more get-togethers, and Ron thought this was a better indicator of mental health than turning up at career fairs.

 Ron was hoping he wouldn’t run into Seamus, and especially that Seamus wouldn’t bring Serpentia.
 Bill was still investigating the tea party incident, and he had warned Ron not to mention anything about demons to anyone, not even to Harry and Ginny, but after six weeks Ron wasn’t sure he could hold his tongue any longer.

 As he approached the cafe that was formerly Fortescue’s, Ron was relieved to see that Seamus was solo, sitting between Dean and Harry, and when Seamus stood to gather more chairs, Ron was very glad that Seamus had turned up.
 He roared with laughter at Seamus’ ridiculous olive green trousers, which only reached to his knees and were covered with dozens of pockets.